 I don’t leave home without a pair of slippers.
 They go on as soon as I step into the room and are used the entire time.

 Need a pair?
-Take your pick from the many options available at Havaianas.
+Take your pick from the variety of Havaianas flip-flops available on Amazon

 4. WIPE DOWN THE ROOM